Notre Dame Academy

 Los Angeles, California

 By the time she reached high school, Jessica Broussard knew she enjoyed and was good at math.
-Encouraged by her Calculus and Statistics teacher to pursue a math degree in college, Jessica enrolled in California Lutheran University.
-As part of the requirements of earning a math degree she tutored in the Cal Lutheran math lab one night a week.
-Helping her peers with their math homework was a very rewarding experience and one she soon realized she was good at.
-At around the same time Jessica also worked at the Thousand Oak Teen Center where she had the chance to work closely with at risk youth.
+Encouraged by her calculus and statistics teacher to pursue a math degree in college, Jessica enrolled in California Lutheran University.
+As part of the requirements of earning a math degree, she tutored in the Cal Lutheran math lab one night a week.
+Helping her peers with their math homework was a very rewarding experience and an area where she excelled.
+At around the same time, Jessica also worked at the Thousand Oak Teen Center where she had the chance to work closely with at-risk youth.

-By her junior year she combined her desire to work with at risk youth and her ability to help students understand math and made the decision to be a high school math teacher.
-Jessica went on to earn her teaching credential and Masters in Education from California Lutheran University.
+By her junior year, she combined her desire to work with at-risk youth and her ability to help students understand math and made the decision to be a high school math teacher.
+Jessica went on to earn her teaching credential and masters degree in education from California Lutheran University.
 As part of her undergraduate experience, she spent a semester at the Universidad de Guanajuato in Guanajuato, Mexico.
-Jessica learned to speak Spanish and also had the chance to tutor students in English and Math at a local high school.
+Jessica learned to speak Spanish and also had the chance to tutor students in English and math at a local high school.
 The experience of being in a foreign country where she could not speak the language served as the foundation for her current work with English Language Learners.

-Now working at Santa Paula High School in Santa Paula, California she has the opportunity to work collaboratively with her colleagues to insure a strong education for all students.
-Jessica, with the help of her administration, has created a new Algebra Intervention Program to target underperforming, at risk students.
+Now working at Notre Dame Academy in Los Angeles, Calif., she has the opportunity to work collaboratively with her colleagues to insure a strong education for all students.
+Jessica, with the help of her administration, has created a new Algebra Intervention Program to target underperforming, at-risk students.
 She has also been named Santa Paula High School’s “Teacher of the Month” multiple times.